Dr Odeh Dababneh

 - Multidisciplinary design optimization (MDO)

-- Stress analysis of metallic and composite structures
+- Design and analysis of aerospace metallic and composite structures